 |Images available to Download|

-Remember, all you need to do, is copy the image to your SD card, boot the Pi,
+Remember, all you need to do, is download the zipped version of the image

-wait 30-40 secs and then login to the admin portal in order to set up your Pi.
+Pi, wait 30-40 secs and then login to the admin portal in order to finish

 Default Username: pi-star

 For support, please check out our Facebook Support Group: https://www.facebook.com/groups/pistar/

 See below for a screenshot of the Pi-Star Dashboard

 "RPi" images are for Raspberry Pi Foundation hardware (Raspberry Pi).

 "NanoPi" images are for Friendlyarm "Nano Pi Neo" and "Nano Pi Neo Air".